 Library Legal Information and Resource Center-Student Internship:

 This internship would offer an excellent opportunity for growth and learning for students interested in working within a public sector law library environment.
 In the next year, the law library, which has an extensive collection of print materials, will be developed into a Legal Resource and Information Center (LRIC).
 LRIC will highlight the many electronic media legal references that are now available and expand training opportunities on the use of those resources to both attorney and litigation support staff in the district.

 This internship would require administrative skills to assist in a variety of personnel matters, scheduling training and assisting in the coordination of student placements from law schools and colleges.
 Knowledge of word processing and spreadsheets helpful.
 Excellent people skills, as well as oral and written communication skills required.

 Paralegal-Legal Studies-Student Internship:

 The United States Attorney's Office serves as the principal litigator for the Eastern District of New York to prosecute violations of federal criminal statutes, defend the government in civil actions, and seek the enforcement of a variety of civil enforcement statutes among other responsibilities.
 Students enrolled in legal studies, paralegal or other pre-law programs are invited to apply for this internship.
-Students assigned in this area will have the opportunity to work closely under the supervision of Litigation Support Directors in the Civil, Criminal or Appeals Division to assist on a range of projects which will include legal research and analysis, writing, and other administrative assignments as needed.
+Students assigned in this area will have the opportunity to work closely under the supervision of Litigation Professional Staff in the Civil, Criminal or Appeals Division to assist on a range of projects which will include trial preparation, Freedom of Information Act responses, legal research and analysis, and other administrative assignments as needed.